 What is the Common Short Code Administration?

-The Common Short Code Administration (CSCA) is an organization that regulates and monitors the distribution of short codes across various carriers in the U.S. By overseeing their use, the CSCA makes sure that short codes are a reliable and effective medium of communication and information exchange.
+By overseeing their use, the CSCA makes sure that short codes are a reliable and effective medium of communication and information exchange.

 Many brands rely on short codes to promote their products and services to their target audience via SMS and MMS campaigns and flows.
-Short codes help businesses advertise their offers and gather valuable customer data for future marketing initiatives.
+Short codes help businesses promote their offers and gather valuable customer data for future marketing initiatives.

 Why is the CSCA important?